aymericbeaumet/aymericbeaumet/README.md

 ### Welcome to my profile :bow:

-My name's Aymeric, I'm a Software Engineer from France.
-I'm lucky enough to now live from my passion.
+My name's Aymeric, I'm a Software Engineer from France which is lucky enough to live from his passion.

 🔭 My day-to-day job involves working on Infrastructure and Backend systems (Go, Rust, Kubernetes).